PLP-MERN-Stack-Development/mern-final-project-Mogul28/xtracker/DEPLOYMENT.md

 - Use strong, random JWT_SECRET (minimum 32 characters)
 - Keep MongoDB credentials secure
 - Regularly update dependencies
-- Use HTTPS in production (both Render and Vercel provide this)
+- Use HTTPS in production (both Render and Netlify provide this)

 ## Post-Deployment